 Welcome to my webpage!
 My name is Arnaldo Rodriguez-Gonzalez, and I’m currently a Ph.D. student in Theoretical & Applied Mechanics at Cornell.
 Here you’ll find a comprehensive listing of my works, scientific or otherwise, along with other assorted miscellanea.
 Enjoy!

 I am by-and-large a theoretician and computational scientist, interested in developing mathematical frameworks to understand “exotic” physical phenomena and then applying these models to solve high-impact problems in engineering.
 Most of the time, this involves highly complicated systems for which a simplified model of the dominant physics can be determined.
-Some of the fields I’ve worked on include:
+Field-specific descriptions of my interests are shown below.

 - Invariance as Information: Exploiting Symmetries in Mathematical Models, SiGMA Seminar, November 2018.